-&lt;sup>12 Include for bonds that are not ESMA complex.
+8 Include for bonds that are not ESMA complex.

-&lt;sup>13 This list may not be necessary, especially for bonds that are not ESMA complex where all channels of distribution may be appropriate.
+9 This list may not be necessary, especially for bonds that are not ESMA complex where all channels of distribution may be appropriate.
 It reflects the list used in the examples in the ESMA Guidelines.

-&lt;sup>14 Include for certain ESMA complex bonds.
+10 Include for certain ESMA complex bonds.
 This list may need to be amended, for example, if advised sales are deemed necessary.
 If there are advised sales, a determination of suitability will be necessary.
 In addition, if the Notes constitute "complex" products, pure execution services are not permitted to retail without the need to make the determination of appropriateness required under Article 25(3) of MiFID II.

-&lt;sup>15 If the Notes constitute "complex" products, pure execution services are not permitted to retail without the need to make the determination of appropriateness required under Article 25(3) of MiFID II.
+11 If the Notes constitute "complex" products, pure execution services are not permitted to retail without the need to make the determination of appropriateness required under Article 25(3) of MiFID II.
 If there are advised sales, a determination of suitability will be necessary.

-responsible for undertaking its own target market assessment in respect of the Notes (by either adopting or refining the manufacturer['s/s'] target market assessment) and determining appropriate distribution channels[, subject to the distributor's suitability and appropriateness obligations under COBS, as applicable].
-[6]
+market].
+Any [distributor / person subsequently offering, selling or recommending the Notes (a "distributor")] should take into consideration the manufacturer['s/s'] target market assessment; however, a distributor subject to the FCA Handbook Product Intervention and Product Governance Sourcebook is responsible for undertaking its own target market assessment in respect of the Notes (by either adopting or refining the manufacturer['s/s'] target market assessment) and determining appropriate distribution channels[, subject to the distributor's suitability and appropriateness obligations under COBS, as applicable].
+[12]